sardisnetwork/docs/Announcement.md

 [ Boss Rally](https://dragongame.co/)

 Deposit channel:
-Use [iSwap](https://www.iswap.com/en-us/) to cross-chain to Sardiscan directly exchange other currencies into HT in seconds, and you can also receive HT airdrop
+Use [iSwap](https://www.iswap.com/en-us/) to cross-chain to Sardiscan directly exchange other currencies into SRDX in seconds, and you can also receive SRDX airdrop
 !

 Instructions on Winning: